Convert anything, at global scale.

 Why convert PPAM to AAC?

-AAC conversion is essential when targeting Apple's ecosystem or streaming platforms.
+Choose AAC as target when aAC conversion is essential when targeting Apple's ecosystem or streaming platforms.

 What changes when converting PPAM to AAC?